jinirun/jsKatas/README.md

 # jsKatas

 ## Repository created to work out Java Script Katas on code wars
+(The source code can be found on the 'master' branch)

 ### What are code war Katas
 * Codewars is an educational community for computer programming.